 Of course The Flaming Lips played “Do You Realize?” and that anthem, which was inspired by a band member’s struggles while detoxing off heroin but has been used in half a dozen commercials nonetheless, is still stuck in our heads.

-Best “gracias” of the day: The Flaming Lips keyboardist Steve Drozd who playfully whispered “gracias” in a falsetto after every song.
+We’re not sure if this is creepy or cool, but The Flaming Lips keyboardist Steve Drozd playfully whispered “gracias” in a falsetto after every song.

 We skipped Maroon 5, deal with it